hslatman/tailscale-balena-rpi/README.md

 ## Description

-This repository contains an example for running [Tailscale](https://tailscale.com/) on a Raspberry Pi 3 (or 2).
+This repository contains an example for running [Tailscale](https://tailscale.com/) on a Raspberry Pi 3.
 Tailscale is a system that makes it easy to manage the configuration of many devices in a WireGuard VPN setup.
 WireGuard is a modern mesh VPN implementation that requires tunnel configurations to be configured on each device.
 This is what Tailscale makes easy and reliable on a global scale using a centralized control plane.